Start9Labs/documentation/site/source/user-manual/upgrade-hardware/upgrade-kit.rst

       :width: 100%

 #.
-Begin by going into your Embassy, stopping all running services, and shutting down the device in the Embassy tab.
+Begin by going into your Start9 server, stopping all running services, and shutting down the device in the System tab.

 #.
-Once you've heard the power-off sound, wait a few more seconds and then safely unplug the Embassy.
+Once you've heard the power-off sound, wait a few more seconds and then safely unplug the Start9 server.

 #.
-Next, remove the OLD SD card that is in your Embassy and place it into the SD card adaptor, and then connect the adaptor to any USB port on your Embassy.
+Next, remove the OLD SD card that is in your Start9 server and place it into the SD card adaptor, and then connect the adaptor to any USB port on your Start9 server.

 #.
-Then take the NEW 32GB microSD card with 0.3 on it and place it into the microSD card slot on your Embassy.
+Then take the NEW 32GB microSD card with 0.3 on it and place it into the microSD card slot on your Start9 server.
 Be careful not to confuse the two microSD cards!

 #.
-Next, plug the SSD into one of the USB 3.0 ports (the blue ones) on your Embassy, then reconnect the Ethernet cable if not already connected.
+Next, plug the SSD into one of the USB 3.0 ports (the blue ones) on your Start9 server, then reconnect the Ethernet cable if not already connected.

 #.
-Now the power cable can be connected and the Embassy powered up.
+Now the power cable can be connected and the Start9 server powered up.

 Power Up
 --------

 #.
-Embassy will power up and then initialize, a process of less than 5 minutes.
+The Start9 server will power up and then initialize, a process of less than 5 minutes.
 Once complete you will hear a _bep_ to indicate it is initialized and then a _chime_ sound to indicate it is online.

 #.
-On your computer, open up a browser and go to http://embassy.local
+On your computer, open up a browser and go to http://start.local

 #.
 Pick `Recover`